Arithmetic properties and zeros of the Bergman kernel on a class of quotient domains: The Lu Qi-Keng problem

 \begin{conjecture} Let $m > n$ be positive integers with $\gcd(m,n)=1$.
 The degree $2m-2n$ palindromic polynomial $Q_{m,n}$ is non-vanishing on the unit circle.
 Consequently, $m-n$ of its roots lie inside $\D^*$. \end{conjecture}

-A proof of this conjecture would be somewhat remarkable as palindromic polynomials are generically expected to have roots on the unit circle.
-Indeed, an elegant and counter-intuitive result of Dunnage \cite{Dunn1966} says that, given a single randomly generated palindromic polynomial with real coefficients, the expected value of the percentage of its zeros lying on the unit circle is $\frac{1}{\sqrt{3}}$, or about 57.7\%.
+If this conjecture holds it would be somewhat remarkable, as palindromic polynomials are generically expected to have roots on the unit circle.
+Indeed, a beautiful result of Dunnage \cite{Dunn1966} from 1966 shows that, given a single randomly generated palindromic polynomial with real coefficients, the expected value of the percentage of its zeros lying on the unit circle is $\frac{1}{\sqrt{3}}$, or about 57.7\%.